axibase/atsd/rule-engine/notifications/custom-jenkins.md

 }
 ```

-You can leave the `Body` field empty if you don't need to customize the build settings.
+You can leave the `Body` field empty for non-parameterized jobs.

 ![](images/jenkins_endpoint.png)